backrunner/s3-migration-tool/Readme.md

 The migration process follows these steps:

 1. **Listing**: List all objects in the source bucket (applying filters if specified)
-2. **Transfer**: Download objects from source and upload to target with progress tracking
+2. **Transfer**: Transfer objects from source to target with progress tracking
+   - Memory mode: Download entire file to memory, then upload to target
+   - Disk mode: Download to temporary file, then upload to target
+   - Stream mode: Direct pipe from source to target with minimal buffering
 3. **Verification**: Verify all migrated files exist in the target bucket
 4. **Summary**: Display a detailed summary of the migration
 5. **Retry**: Prompt to retry any failed transfers